kaankoca-debug/kaankoca-debug.github.io/AP_Topics.md

 A program is called to an instruction set that tells the computer how to complete a task.
 These programs exist because they help people do work faster and easily, they give information and create entertainment.

 Every program has something in common.
 They all have something called a function.
-- Function → What the function does
+- Function → What the program does
 - Purpose → Why the function is created
 **Example:** Calculators perform operations (making operations is the function).
 **Example:** This program helps people to solve problems (helping people solve problems is the purpose).